GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_visualisation_wiki.md

 ```

 5. In the central column, expand `Fields and Values` to display a list of all the fields in your layer and double-click on `"CLASS"` to __add it to the expression frame__ on the left.
 6. In the right column, click on `All unique` to list all unique values contained in the Class field.
-In this dataset, `"CLASS"=1` designates the capital city, whereas `"CLASS"=2` designate other major cities.
+In this dataset, `"CLASS"=1` designates the capital city, whereas `"CLASS"=2` designates other major cities.
 Make sure to familiarise yourself with the dataset at your disposal, so you know what the different attributes represent.
-7. Click on the `"="` operator, then doube-click on the `value 1` (which represent the Country capital in this case).
+7. Click on the `"="` operator, then double-click on the `value 1` (which represents the Country capital in this case).
 Click `OK`.
 8. Scroll down to __change the label style__.
 Make it Arial, bold, black, 12pt and add a white buffer.
 9. __Repeat steps 4 to 9__, but select `Value 2` (State capitals) and make the label black, bold, 10pt, no buffer.
 10. Click `Apply`, the `OK`.